CP-violating axion interactions in effective field theory: The effective Lagrangian

-The angles of rotation in $A$ can be determined by demanding that the unbroken subgroup corresponds to $SU(3)_V$.
+The angles of rotation in $A$ can be determined by requiring that the unbroken subgroup corresponds to $SU(3)_V$.
 This can be achieved by demanding that the potential is in a minimum \bea \frac{\partial V}{\partial \al_i }=0\,, \qquad V = -\langle 0 |\vL'_{int} |0\rangle\,, \eea and solving for the $\al_i$.
 One can show that the above condition on the $\al_i$ also ensures that the chiral Lagrangian will not induce any tadpole terms.
 In our particular case we have $\al_{1,2}=\al_{4,5}=0$, as these angles would allow one to remove tadpole terms for the charged mesons, $\pi^\pm$ and $K^\pm$, which are never induced thanks to $U(1)_{\rm em}$ invariance.
 The remaining $\al_i$ are generally nonzero and become functions of the Wilson coefficients, $L_\al$ and the matrix elements of the higher-dimensional operators, while $\langle \theta_a \rangle = \langle a\rangle/f_a$ enters through the axion dependence of the Lagrangian.
 The hadronic matrix elements are related to the low-energy constants (LECs) that will be introduced in the next section, we give the explicit relations in App.\ \ref{app:LECs}.
 The vev of the axion field, $\langle a\rangle$, is similarly obtained through minimization of the axion potential.
 Explicit expressions for the $\al_i$ and $\langle a\rangle$ are discussed in App.~\ref{app:rotations}.

 Although the solutions obtained from Eq.\ \eqref{eq:Vmin} lead to a chiral Lagrangian without tadpole interactions, it will generally mix the pion and axion fields.
 One can show that such mass-mixing terms can be removed by allowing the $\al_i$ to depend on the axion field.
 The needed modification of these angles can then be obtained by including the physical axion field, $a_{\rm ph}(x)$, whenever the axion vacuum expectation value (vevs) would otherwise appear in the solutions of Eq.\ \eqref{eq:Vmin}.
 I.e.\ we replace $\langle a\rangle\to a\equiv \langle a\rangle+a_{\rm ph}(x)$.
+Finally, the chiral Lagrangian in principle allows the kinetic terms of the axions and pions fields to become mixed.
+Such mixings can be removed by a redefinition of the axion and pion fields \cite{DiLuzio:2020wdo}, which only modifies the axion-pion interactions beyond the precision we work at.